D-Strauss/ML-project-1/Readme.md

 *Random forest/Gradient boosting -*   To evaluate feature importance.

-Multilayer Perceptron - Deep learning model to analyze both aggregate feature and the full dataset.
+Multilayer Perceptron - Deep learning model to analyze both aggregate features and the full dataset.

-*Principle Component Analysis* - Will be used for dimensionality reduction.
+*Principle Component Analysis* - performed for dimensionality reduction.

-*Hypertuning -* Hypertuning (with random search) will be performed to improve optimal parameter space.
+*Hypertuning -* Hypertuning (with gridsearch) performed to improve optimal parameter space.

 *K-means clustering -* To observe if the patterns discerned by the MLP can identify the groups effectively.